 18. Snow scene collage

-If it started snowing at your place, let your children make a snow scene on a contact paper.
+If it has started snowing at your place, let your children make a snow scene on a contact paper.
 The scene can be anything out of your child’s imagination.
 Don’t direct them, instead give them the liberty to do anything they like.

 You will need: